Minor in Psychology

 The purpose of the minor in psychology is to provide students in other disciplines with the opportunity to broaden their understanding of psychology through a selection of introductory and advanced courses covering a wide range of topics within the field.

-Students interested in pursuing the minor in psychology must choose a faculty member in the Psychology Board of Study to assist in designing an appropriate program and have that advisor sign the Application for a Program of Minor Study.
+Students interested in pursuing the minor in psychology must choose a faculty member in the Psychology Department to assist in designing an appropriate program and have that advisor sign the Application for a Program of Minor Study.

 Academic Requirements for the Minor in Psychology